keys-pub/keys/docs/specs/saltpack.md

 # Saltpack

-Saltpack is the default [CryptoProvider](specs/cryptoprovider.md) used in Keys.pub.
+Saltpack is the default format used in Keys.pub.

 It supports streaming, large message sizes, multiple recipients and armoring.